SzymonKonski/RentalSystem/README.md

   * Szymon Koński
   * Piotr Krasowski
 - This project is made for educational purposes.
-- Our goal is to implement a simple car-renting service with the .Net framework.
+- Our goal is to implement a simple car-renting service with the .NET 5 and Microsoft Azure cloud services.

 ## Technologies Used
 - Backend: ASP.NET
-- Frontend: Angular.js
+- Frontend: Angular
 - Hosting: Azure
 - Database: MSSQL